 When you finish filing your tax return you may find that you owe the IRS money.
 If you then find out that you cannot pay these taxes in full, this is not a good position, but all in all, one that you can work with.
 Of course, you need to pay your liability sooner rather than later.
 There are many ways to pay what you owe, and you should definitely consider all of them.

-The IRS may tell you that it is best to put tax debt on a credit card as opposed to opting for a payment plan.
+The IRS may tell you that it is best to put taxes owed on a credit card as opposed to opting for a payment plan.
 While this may sound like a great idea, you do not want to jump the gun and listen to everything you hear.

-There are a few reasons why it is not a good idea to put tax debt on a credit card.
+There are a few reasons why it is not a good idea to put taxes owed on a credit card.
 They include:

 - Service fees.
 The companies that accept credit card payments on behalf of the IRS, such as Link2Gov, are going to hit you with a service fee of 1.95 percent or more.
 And yes, this is on top of the interest that you will pay to your credit card company.
 You may want to compare rates on leading credit cards at credit card comparison website.

-These three details should show you why it is best to avoid paying your tax debt with a credit card.
+These three details should show you why it is best to avoid paying your taxes owed with a credit card.
 Although the IRS may suggest this, it is probably not in your best interest.